reactjs/React.NET/site/jekyll/guides/azure.md

 }
 ```

 To force ReactJS.NET to use the V8 JavaScript engine (and throw an exception if it isn't available) set the AllowMsieEngine configuration property to false.
+The following example applies to ASP.NET 5.
+Those using ASP.NET 4 should do this in ReactConfig.cs file instead.

 ```csharp
 app.UseReact(config =>